Fan distributions via Tverberg partitions and Gale duality: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:Borsuk-Ulam}}

 Our proof of Proposition~\ref{prop:Borsuk-Ulam} follows a standard factorization trick, whereby the given equivariant map induces a section of a complex vector bundle given by the Borel construction.
 One then shows that the bundle's top Chern class is non-zero, so that the section, and therefore the equivariant map, necessarily has a zero.
 A similar Chern class computation can be found in ~\cite{Si15} in the context of mass equipartitions by complex regular fans.
-We refer the reader to ~\cite{Mil74,Hu94} for the basic theory of vector bundles and characteristic classes.
+We refer the reader to ~\cite{Hu94, Mil74} for the basic theory of vector bundles and characteristic classes and to ~\cite{FH04, Ser77, St12} for more on the representation theory of finite groups.